-In developing business with partners who have worked for a longer period of time with EDI (Electronic Data Interchange), there is likely to be a desire for communication through an EDIFACT standard, such as EDIFACT D96A.
+When working with partners who may for a long period of time worked with Electronic Data Interchange (EDI), there is likely to be a requirement for communication through an EDIFACT standard, such as EDIFACT D96A.

-The most common uses are edi-invoices and edi-orders, but there are also other messages that are frequent.
-This may include delivery notification, article lists / price lists / quotes and order confirmation.
+The most common uses are edi-invoices and edi-orders, but there are also other frequent messages.
+These may include delivery notification, article lists / price lists / quotes and order confirmation.

-When newer integrations are going to be set up, EDIFACT standards have often given room to more modern EDI formats based on xml, for example UBL (Univseral Business Language), or the newest Swebase variant.
-If you think about starting to use EDI, it’s important to make sure to use a product that converts the internal formats into real EDI formats.
-If you let someone “encode” the message, the likelihood is imminent that you incur unnecessary administrative costs and errors even in the future.
+When new integrations are being set up, EDIFACT standards have often catered to more modern EDI formats based on xml, for example Univseral Business Language (UBL), or the newest Swebase variant.
+If you’re thinking about using EDI, it’s important to make sure that you use a product that converts the internal formats into real EDI formats.
+If you let someone “encode” the message, the likelihood is that you incur unnecessary administrative costs and errors in the future.

 To be well-equipped for the future, it is important to ensure that you can receive different messages and formats from different customers.
-It is likely that one customer will use an XML schema such as EDI funds and another maybe EDIFACT D96A order to leave his order.
+It is likely that one customer will use an XML schema, such as EDI funds, and another EDIFACT D96A.
 It’s also common for customers to mix their messages.
-For order and delivery report, D96A may be used while the price list is in, for example, UBL.
+For order and delivery reports, D96A could be used if the price list is in, for example, UBL.